fbpx

 How long should I roast a Christmas joint of beef?

-Depending on your preference, roasting a beef joint should take between 40 minutes up to 1 hour 15 minutes.
+Depending on your preference, cooking the perfect roast beef joint should take between 40 minutes up to 1 hour 15 minutes.
+You can always use a meat thermometer to check when your roast beef is done.

 Back to recipes & more